 The dynamics of the effective Hamiltonian equations is uniquely determined by their initial conditions.
 To see how to choose these conditions, let us first consider the case in which the matter field is given by a scalar field.
 The generalization to other matter fields is straightforward.
 The dynamical system consists of eight first-order differential equations for the eight physical variables $(p_i, c_i, \phi, \pi_{\phi})$.
 In order to uniquely determine the evolution of the universe, we need eight initial conditions for each of these eight variables.
 However, due to the Hamiltonian constraint $\mathcal{H}_T \approx 0$, we actually need to specify only seven of them, while the eighth will be obtained from the Hamiltonian constraint.
 Without loss of generality, we first choose the initial conditions for $c_I(t_i), p_j(t_i), \phi(t_i), \pi_{\phi}(t_i)\; (I = 1, 2)$ at the initial time $t = t_i$, and then solve the effective Hamiltonian constraint to find $c_3^{\text{eff}}(t_i)$.
 It is clear that the reduced phase space consists of all possible real values of $c_I(t_i), p_j(t_i), \phi(t_i), \pi_{\phi}(t_i)$.
 However, to compare the resultant solutions with the corresponding classical ones, we choose them as their corresponding GR values, such that we have $c_I(t_i) = c_I^{\text{GR}}(t_i)$, $p_j(t_i) = p^{\text{GR}}_j(t_i)$, $\phi(t_i) = \phi^{\text{GR}}(t_i)$ and $\pi_{\phi}(t_i) = \pi_{\phi}^{\text{GR}}(t_i)$.
-To fix $t_i$, we require that at $t_i$ the condition $\left|c_3^{\text{eff}}(t_i) - c_3^{\text{GR}}(t_i)\right| \ll 1$ must be satisfied, which means that the initial conditions at $t_i$ must closely follow their classical values.
+To fix $t_i$, we require that in $t_i$ the condition $\left|c_3^{\text{eff}}(t_i) - c_3^{\text{GR}}(t_i)\right| \ll 1$.
+The conditions in $t_i$ must be satisfied, which means that the initial conditions must closely follow their classical values.
 Once the initial conditions are chosen, the equations of motion will uniquely determine the eight physical variables at any given time $t$.
-In the rest of this Letter, in all figures we use natural units, in which $\hbar = c = 1 $, where $\hbar$ and $c$ are, respectively, the reduced Planck constant and the speed of light.